-Once the State Member Board has approved and pre-registered a candidate to sit for an exam, the candidate will receive an email from registrations@isoqualitytesting.com that will contain instruction for how to register, pay and schedule their exam.
+Once the State Member Board has approved and pre-registered a candidate to sit for an exam, the candidate will receive an email from registrations@ isoqualitytesting.com that will contain instruction for how to register, pay and schedule their exam.

-On the following page is an example of the email message that all candidates approved to sit for the exams will receive approximately 6 weeks prior to the examination date:
+On the following page is an example of the email message that all candidates approved to sit for the exams will receive; this message provides instruction for candidates to follow through with scheduling and payment for the exam(s).